thisissoon/timedance/content/releases/timedance-004-lurka.md

 +++

 <!-- Provide a summary/statement below -->
+Lurka debuts with some of his finest and most experimental work yet.
+Combing his trademark percussion patterns with rippling arps and deep sub bass.

 140g record, mastered by Beau Thomas.
-Black sleeve w/ sticker - painting by Bruce.
+Black sleeve w/ sticker and centre labels – painting by Bruce